dialog-semiconductor/BLE_SDK6_examples/connectivity/prox_reporter_makefile/Readme.md

 ### Compile

-By default the makefile is configured run from a particular location within the SDK project structure as depecited below.
+By default the makefile is configured run from a particular location within the SDK directory structure as depecited below.

 Example Directory Structure: